simeononsecurity/simeononsecurity.ch/content/red-team-course/cross-domain-pivoting-and-ldap-enumeration/index.en.md

 4. How do you point the next query at the remote domain?

 Answer from memory first.
 The explanations are in the Answer Key at the end.
 ______

+## Why Trust Enumeration Matters

+A trust is a relationship, not automatic permission.
+LDAP reveals names, groups, and trust direction, while access still depends on SID filtering, selective authentication, and delegated rights.
+A two-domain lab with synthetic groups makes the difference visible. **Query only the directory objects listed in the scope.**

+______

 ## Common Mistakes